Transverse momentum dependent distribution functions in the threshold limit: Collinear-soft function

-where rapidity divergences related to the poles in $\eta$ cancel out during the combination and the remainder divergences in $\epsilon$ are absorbed into the renormalization factor by defining a finite csoft function based on the standard RG methods.
-In addition, we replaced $Q^2/\bar N^2$ with the Collins-Soper scale $\zeta$.
-Finally, we want to point out that \eqref{eq:oneloop-csoft} can also be obtained by taking the $N\to\infty$ limit in the TMD PDFs or TMD FFs.
+where rapidity divergences related to the poles in $\eta$ cancel out during the combination and the remainder divergences in $\epsilon$ are absorbed into the renormalization factor $Z_{\mathrm{uv}}$ by defining a finite collinear-soft function based on the standard RG methods.

+Finally, we want to point out that the perturbative results of the collinear-soft function can also be obtained by taking the $N\to\infty$ limit in the TMD PDFs or TMD FFs \cite{Echevarria:2016scs}.
 In the following discussion, we use TMD PDFs as our example.
 After performing operator product expansion, the $x$-space unsubtracted TMD PDF can be expressed as

 where $C_{q\leftarrow i}$ is the perturbative matching coefficient, and in the moment space at one loop it can be written as

 where

 is the one-loop Altarelli-Parisi splitting kernel.
 In the Mellin $N$-space the matching coefficient can be written as